-Year E Decemb
+Year Ended December 31,

-2020 2019
+2021 2020

 Services Rendered (USD in the ousands)

-Audit (1) 105 95
+Audit (1) 135 105

-Audit related services (2) 61 34.5
+Audit related services (2) 21 61

-Tax 4 17
+Tax 10 4

-All other fees
+All other fees - -

-Total 170 146.5
+Total 166 170

-(1) Audit fees consist of services that would normally be provided in connection with statutory and regulatory filings or engagements, including services that generally only the independent accountant can reasonably provide.
+- (1) Audit fees consist of services that would normally be provided in connection with statutory and regulatory filings or engagements, including services that generally only the independent accountant can reasonably provide. - (2) Audit related services consist of services that were reasonably related to the performance of the audit or reviews of our financial statements and not included under "Audit Fees" above, including, principally, providing consents for registration statement filings.